aryan877/tune-streamer-bot/README.md

     `node index.js`

-The bot will announce the current song playing on Spotify in the specified Twitch chat every 10 seconds.
+The bot will poll Spotify for the current song every 10 seconds but will only announce in the Twitch chat if the song has changed since the last announcement.

 ### Notes